romainsacchi/carculator_truck/docs/modeling.rst

-For exhaust emissions, factors based on the fuel consumption are derived by comparing emission data points for different traffic situations (i.e., grams emitted per vehicle-km) in freeflowing driving conditions, with the fuel consumption corresponding to each data point (i.e., MJ of fuel consumed per km), as illustrated in for a diesel-powered engine.
+For exhaust emissions, factors based on the fuel consumption are derived by comparing emission data points for different traffic situations (i.e., grams emitted per vehicle-km) in free-flowing driving conditions, with the fuel consumption corresponding to each data point (i.e., MJ of fuel consumed per km), as illustrated in for a diesel-powered engine.
 The aim is to obtain emission factors expressed as grams of substance